jccatilo/python_updated/docker/fastapi-docker/README.md

 5. Push via *docker push \<repo-name\>*
     ![](photos/4.png)

 6. Done!
 You can now view your repo on dockerhub.
-You can share your project to other by telling them to pull the repo using *docker pull <repo-name>*
+You can share your project to others by telling them to pull the repo using *docker pull <repo-name>*
     ![](photos/5.png)

 # Testing the web app on a different device (dockerhub pull)